cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

     addl  %edi, %eax
     ret

 It's simply `return x + y*320`.
+But is it faster?
+Yes, it is!

 Testing performance
 --------------------

 When it comes to performance testing, there's nothing like actually running real code.
 So let's put the functions to the test.

 We'll use <a href="http://www.nasm.us">NASM</a> to assemble the two versions above, and GCC 5 to compile a test driver.
 We'll turn off optimizations where